infinispan-demos/streaming-data-kubernetes/README.md

     ./delete-resources.sh cluster-streaming

 Once you have your OpenShift cluster running, the Infinispan template needs to be installed.
-You can do this by calling `start-gcp-openshift.sh` script:
+You can do this by calling `setup-gcp-openshift.sh` script:

-    ./start-gcp-openshift.sh <openshift-master-IP-address> cluster-streaming
+    ./setup-gcp-openshift.sh <openshift-master-IP-address> cluster-streaming

 This script connects to the OpenShift cluster and installs Infinispan ephemeral template.
 Infinispan ephemeral stores all data in memory.